 - Prohibited by local, state or federal law.

-- Unsafe, harmful, dangerous or pose a threat to the well-being of others.
+- Unsafe, harmful, dangerous or pose a threat to the safety or well-being of others.

 - Obscene, sexually explicit or inappropriate for the library environment.